chrisgrieser/finder-vim-mode/README.md

 ## Usage
 - Only works in Finder's `List View`.
 - Press `?` in Finder to show the cheatsheet above.
+- The context menu can be opened with `q` and navigated via `hjkl`.

 ## Installations
 - Install [Karabiner Elements](https://karabiner-elements.pqrs.org/).